mat888/saito-implementation-proposals/proposals/002_one-time-receive-outputs/002_one-time-receive-outputs.md

 ## Abstract

-This document describes a special transaction output, *one-time receive output* (OTRO), not locked to any key pair, and its associated transaction type, *exclusive-payment*, which consumes as in input the associated one-time receive output should conditions specified in that one-time receive output be met.
-The primary condition being that a minimum amount of tokens sent to the address in the OTRO is included as an output to the exclusive-payment which consumes that OTRO.
+This document describes a special transaction output, *one-time receive output* (OTRO), not locked to any key pair, and its associated transaction type, *exclusive-payment*, which consumes as input a one-time receive output it references and outputs a minimum amount of tokens to a specific address.
+If the OTRO has already been spent, the outputs will be invalid, allowing multiple parties to 'bid' over the right to send Saito to an address with only one party ultimately paying.

 This addition allows logic on layer 2 to securely accept layer 1 Saito payments without the possibility for multiple layer 1 transactions being accepted while layer 2 logic can only honor one of them.
 The design hopes to respect and preserve the benefits Saito holds by keeping transaction validation as simple as possible, especially in the early stages of network development.